SimonCropp/Polyfill/readme.md

 ## References

-If any of the below reference are included, the related polyfills will be disabled.
+If any of the below reference are not included, the related polyfills will be disabled.

 ### System.ValueTuple